eclipse-che4z/che-che4z-lsp-for-cobol/clients/cobol-vscode-web-extension/README.md

 ## Compatibility

-The COBOL Language Highlighting extension is supported on Visual Studio Code for the web.
+The COBOL Language Highlighting for Web extension is supported on Visual Studio Code on the web.

 This extension is not compatible with other extensions that provide COBOL.
 We recommend that you disable all other COBOL-related extensions to ensure that COBOL Language Highlighting functions correctly.

-The COBOL Language Highlighting extension only supports IBM Enterprise COBOL.
+The COBOL Language Highlighting for Web extension only supports IBM Enterprise COBOL.
 Other versions of COBOL are not supported.

-## Technical Assistance and Support for COBOL Language Highlighting
+## Technical Assistance and Support for COBOL Language Highlighting for Web

-The COBOL Language Highlighting extension is made available to customers on the Visual Studio Code Marketplace in accordance with the terms and conditions contained in the provided End-User License Agreement (EULA).
+The COBOL Language Highlighting for Web extension is made available to customers on the Visual Studio Code Marketplace in accordance with the terms and conditions contained in the provided End-User License Agreement (EULA).

 If you are on active support for Brightside, you get technical assistance and support in accordance with the terms, guidelines, details, and parameters that are located within the Broadcom [Working with Support](https://support.broadcom.com/external/content/release-announcements/CA-Support-Policies/6933) guide.